This function finds communities in a (un)weighted undirected network based on the Leiden algorithm of Traag, van Eck & Waltman.

 - objective_function

-a string indicating the objective function to use, the Constant Potts Model ("CPM") or "modularity" ("CPM" by default).
+A string indicating the objective function to use, either the Constant Potts Model ("CPM") or "modularity" ("CPM" by default).

 - resolution_parameter

-the resolution parameter to use.
-Higher resolutions lead to more smaller communities, while lower resolutions lead to fewer larger communities.
+The resolution parameter to use.
+Higher resolutions lead to smaller communities, while lower resolutions lead to larger communities.

 - beta